Kong/docs.konghq.com/src/deck/guides/konnect.md

 ### Authentication with a {{site.konnect_short_name}} password or token file is not working

 If you have verified that your password or token is correct but decK can't connect to your account, check for conflicts with the decK config file (`$HOME/.deck.yaml`) and the {{site.konnect_short_name}} password or token file.
-There is likely a decK config file conflicting with the password or token file and passing another set of credentials.
+A decK config file is likely conflicting with the password or token file and passing another set of credentials.

 To resolve, remove one of the duplicate sets of credentials.